bootique/bootique-swagger/README.md

 </dependency>
 ```

-Adding the above dependency adds two dynamic resources to your app, relative to your Jersey
+This results in two dynamic resources being added to your app, with URLs
-root URL:
+relative to your Jersey root URL:

 * `<your_rest_resources_root>/swagger.json`.
 E.g. http://127.0.0.1:8080/swagger.json
 * `<your_rest_resources_root>/swagger.yaml`.
 E.g. http://127.0.0.1:8080/swagger.yaml